INTRODUCTION TO ALTADENA

-The International Banana Club® Museum opened in 1976 – about 20 years after the Panama Disease devastated the staple (and, I’m told, vastly superior) Gros Michel banana resulting in our now eating slushy, almost-flavorless Cavendish bananas (thanks Science Friday!) .
+The International Banana Club® Museum opened in 1976 – about 20 years after the Panama Disease devastated the staple (and, I’m told, vastly superior) Gros Michel banana resulting in our now eating slushy, almost-flavorless Cavendish bananas (thanks Science Friday).
 Anyway, I may dislike the fruit but the museum must love them as the museum has, with over 17,000 pieces, the world’s largest collection of banana-related objects.
 It’s listed in the Guiness Book of World Records as “the world’s largest collection devoted to any one fruit.”
-Sadly for local bananaphiles, (but boon to banana-lovers in the Inland Empire) it moved to Hesperia in 2006.
+Sadly for local bananaphiles, (but a boon to banana-lovers in the Inland Empire), it moved to Hesperia in 2006.

 CHARLES WHITE PARK

 Charles White Park was dedicated and named for Altadena artist Charles White in 1980 after he died in 1979.
 White was also well-known for having served as Chairman of the Drawing Department at the Otis Art Institute in the 1960s and ‘70s.
-From 1980 till the early ‘90s the park hosted the Charles White Memorial Arts Festival.
+From 1980 until the early ‘90s the park hosted the Charles White Memorial Arts Festival.
 The Altadena Arts Council and White’s son, artist C. Ian White, have recently focused their efforts on trying to bring the festival back.

 Altadena got its first town hall in 1991 when a structure originally built as a barn in 1891 (with several additions and re-modelings and a stint as a home) was moved to its current location from its original site atLake and Sacramento.